elliotec/greenery/file.txt

-You will gain money by a speculation or lottery.
+You will pass away very quickly.